OliverW10/arm/v2/README.md

 - `vision`:
-    Use an intel realsense T265 to get a pose estimate, this has some drift as it is just a combination of accelerometer and optical flow.
-To improve this estimate use apriltags to rezero the pose.
+    Use an intel realsense T265 and apriltags to work out where it is and where the goal position is.

 - `arm`:
-    Do basic motion planning to smooth the servo's motion and then send the positions to the servo with pwm on the Pi's gpio pins.
+    Does motion planning to smooth the servo's motion and then send the positions to the servo with pwm on the Pi's gpio pins.

-- `main`: